Breeze/breeze.github.io/doc-node-sequelize/class-descriptions.md

 ### Sequelize manager methods:

 - **SequelizeManager**(*dbConfig*, *sequelizeOptions*): (class constructor)
    -  *dbConfig* - the configuration object that consists of the following properties:
       - *dbName*: The name of the database.
       - *user*: The user name to authenticate against the database.
       - *password*: The password which is used to authenticate against the database.
-   - *sequelizeOptions* -  as defined in the sequelize documentation here: [http://sequelize.readthedocs.org/en/latest/api/sequelize/](http://sequelize.readthedocs.org/en/latest/api/sequelize/ "Sequelize API").
+   - *sequelizeOptions* -  as defined in the [sequelize documentation](http://docs.sequelizejs.com/en/latest/api/sequelize/).
 The most important of which are:
       - *dialect*: The dialect you of the database you are connecting to.
 One of 'mysql', 'postgres', 'sqlite', 'mariadb', or 'mssql'
       - *port*: The port of the relational database.